xtrinch/go-react-todo/README.md

 In production livereloading of Go code and a frontend container are not needed.
 There are now only three containers: postgres database, go backend and a nginx container.
 A separate docker-compose file is used, as seen below.
 Run the following scripts in your cloned git directory:

-    $ cd client/ && npm run-script build # will create build directory in ../nginx/, where it is then mounted into nginx container to be served as static files
+    # will create build/ directory in ../nginx/, where it is then mounted into nginx container to be served as static files
+    $ cd client/ && npm run-script build
     $ cd ../ && docker-compose -f docker-compose.prod.yml up -d

 You server container will be listening at port 8002 as exposed in docker-compose.prod.yml.